altocodenl/tagaway/readme.md

 ### Todo next

-- pics
-   - Load on scroll.
+- Pics
-   - Improve performance when selecting/deselecting.
-   - when clicking on no man's land, unselect?
-Discuss with Ruben
-   - when clicking on tag on attach/unattach, go to tag
    - snackbar when tagging successful
+   - fix scroll height when having many tags
    - unselect button at the top of the bar
    - bug svgs after untagging and no pictures left
    - when going back from uploads, if upload is done, pictures are not updated
-   - fix moving pic grid when going from/to selecting/unselecting
-   - paint picture a bit when selected
+   - Paint picture a bit when selected
    - when removing tag, if no pictures left with that tag, remove tag from query

-   - fix scroll height when having many tags
+   - Fix moving pic grid when going from/to selecting/unselecting
+   - When clicking on no man's land, unselect?
+Discuss with Ruben.
 - see
-   - when seeing, if list of pictures changes on background update, update the index correctly so that you don't lose the picture. same with rotating.
+   - When seeing, if list of pictures changes on background update, update the index correctly so that you don't lose the picture. same with rotating.
 - upload
    - Document
    - put two buttons for downloading files or folder